 There are over 600 species of oak trees.

-The most population of the oak trees can be met in North America, especially in Mexico where about 160 species grow and 109 of those are endemic.
+The highest population of oak trees can be met in North America, especially in Mexico, where about 160 species grow, and 109 of those are endemic.

 The United States also has over 90 species.
-If we travel to the overseas to China, we can find there over 100 species as well.
+If we travel overseas to China, we can find there over 100 species as well.

 The largest living oak tree is located in Mandeville, Louisiana.

-Apart from being the largest, it also one of the oldest known living oak trees with an estimated age of 1,500 years.
+Apart from being the largest, it is also one of the oldest known living oak trees, with an estimated age of 1,500 years.